CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 $rootScope.$on('auth:login-success', function (ev, user) {
   $scope.currentUser = angular.extend(user, $auth.retrieveData('auth_headers'));
 });
 ```

-With this setup you should be able to make the POST request and save your data.
+With this setup we should be able to make the POST request and save our data.

 We also want to add `$ionicLoading, $ionicPopup` to our `PerformanceCtrl`.
 We will use them those methods to give our user feedback on the requests progress.